How To Fix The HTTP Error 500 On Your WordPress Website

 # END WordPress

-Coding or Syntax Errors in your CGI/Perl Script
+Coding or Syntax Errors in Your CGI/Perl Script

 The frequency of 500 errors produced by CGI and Perl faults is much less common than it once was.
 Even still, it’s worth highlighting, particularly for people utilizing cPanel, where many one-click CGI programs are still in use.
 Here are a few pointers for working with CGI scripts, according to AEM on Stack Overflow:

-• Always use a plain text editor like Atom, Sublime, or Notepad++ when editing.
+- Always use a plain text editor like Atom, Sublime, or Notepad++ when editing.
 This guarantees that they stay in ASCII format.

-• Ensure that CGI scripts and folders have the proper chmod 755 permissions.
+- Ensure that CGI scripts and folders have the proper chmod 755 permissions.

-• Upload your CGI scripts to your server’s cgi-bin directory in ASCII mode (which you can pick in your FTP editor).
+- Upload your CGI scripts to your server’s cgi-bin directory in ASCII mode (which you can pick in your FTP editor).

-• Check that the Perl modules you’ll need for your script are installed and working.
+- Check that the Perl modules you’ll need for your script are installed and working.

-Conclusion with Http Error 500 WordPress
+Conclusion on HTTP Error 500 WordPress

-More importantly, our WordPress Website Packages are available for supporting your Ecommerce business.
-More importantly, our deal discount of up to 30% comes ready to give!
-We bring to you the best solutions to gain a high-converting website by: Back-end Updates Services, Front-end Update Services and Custom WordPress Website Development.
+We bring to you the best solutions to gain a high-converting website through: Back-end Updates Services, Front-end Update Services, and Custom WordPress Website Development.
 Our services are sold at a discounted price.
 So you get more and spend less!